-- Research and development in biotechnology must be accompanied by the accumulation of sound factual information on the potential use, effect and safety of the biotechnology. - Consumer information and education must be an integral component of biotechnology development. - The legislative and regulatory framework, for agricultural biotechnology development and approval, must be balanced and respect the legitimate interests of both the developers of the technology and the farmers who may use the technology. - Decisions to approve new biotechnology developments must be sensitive to the requirements of the market place and enhance the marketing of Canadian agricultural products.
+Research and development in biotechnology must be accompanied by the accumulation of sound factual information on the potential use, effect and safety of the biotechnology.

-- The risk of creating unreasonable costs associated with regulatory activities, and the risk of creating legal liabilities for producers or marketers should be considered prior to approval of new biotechnology developments - Adequate resources must be provided for an effective, scientifically sound approach to biotechnology regulatory issues.
+- Consumer information and education must be an integral component of biotechnology development, as consumer confidence and trust is critical to the acceptance of these products and the value they provide to the entire value chain. - The legislative and regulatory framework, for agricultural biotechnology development and approval, must be balanced and respect the legitimate interests of both the developers of the technology and the farmers who may use the technology or compete with products resulting from the technology. - Decisions to approve new biotechnology developments must be sensitive to the requirements of the market place, enhance the marketing of Canadian agricultural products, clearly distinguish between Canadian agricultural products and lab-made commodities that may compete with these products, and not allow lab-made commodities that compete with traditional agricultural products to benefit from the same marketing (e.g. characteristics, nutrition values, nomenclature, etc.) as these traditional products. - The risk of creating unreasonable costs associated with regulatory activities, and the risk of creating legal liabilities for producers or marketers should be considered prior to approval of new biotechnology developments - Adequate resources must be provided for an effective, scientifically sound approach to biotechnology regulatory issues.